eark-project/dm-text-classification/README.md

     <path>,<contentType>

 according to the Solr query results.
 This allows to create customized queries and only classify certain files.
-This file must be uploaded to the Hadoop file system, in /user/<currentuser> and named "input".
+This file must be uploaded to the Hadoop file system, in /user/<currentuser>.
-Alternatively, adapt the path in TextClassifierJob.java:

-    85 FileInputFormat.addInputPath(job, new Path("input"));

 Launch the MapReduce Job with

     ./start.sh

-Adapt the script if neccessary.
+Adapt the script if neccessary:

+    -i <input file name on hdfs>
+    -c <path to the classifier script (local)>
+    -m <path to the model (local)>

 ## General Information: